top of page

 I have a long involvement personally in Irish music & have been playing flutes of one sort or another for over 30 years.

-I have been making flutes professionally for about 10 years after studying 'Woodwind Instrument Making & Repair' at Newark on Trent, U.K. (Please scroll down..)
+I began flute making as a hobby around 20 years ago before going on to study 'Woodwind Instrument Making & Repair' at Newark on Trent, U.K.

 Boxwood with six Titaniumkey